ministryofjustice/hmpps-github-actions-runner/README.md

 # hmpps-github-actions-runner
-This deploys a self-hosted Github Runner to the github organisation.
+This project builds and deploys self-hosted Github Runners to the MinistryOfJustice github organisation.

-Documentation about it is [here](https://tech-docs.hmpps.service.justice.gov.uk/sreinternaldocs)

 It's deployed to Cloud Platforms, using Helm.

+For teams wishing to **use these runners in your own pipelines**, the documentation is [here](https://tech-docs.hmpps.service.justice.gov.uk/sre-internal-docs/).

+# Building and Deploying

 ## Secrets/variables required: